perimosocordiae/cython-docs/src/reference/compilation.rst

 ====

-The Sage notebook allows transparently editing and compiling Cython code simply by typing %cython at the top of a cell and evaluate it.
-Variables and func- tions deﬁned in a Cython cell imported into the run- ning session.
+The Sage notebook allows transparently editing and compiling Cython code simply by typing `%cython` at the top of a cell and evaluate it.
+Variables and functions defined in a Cython cell imported into the running session.

 .. todo:: Provide a link to Sage docs